And just like that, we are ~40 days from KSU.

 It is not the worst thing to die in war; it is not the worst thing to be missing in war.
 The worst thing is to be forgotten in War.

-No one left behind is more than a standard we all live up to.
+‘No one left behind’ is more than just a standard we strive to meet.
 It is a way of life.
 It is part of our Mission.
 If you or someone you know finds themselves struggling with mental health, please know you can contact the VA Veteran’s Crisis Line by dialing 988, then pressing 1, or texting 838255 to speak or chat with a qualified responder.

 POW/MIA Recovery Update: The Defense POW/MIA Accounting Agency (DPAA) continues its dedicated efforts to recover and identify remains from all conflicts.
-Since the beginning of this Fiscal Year in September, they have accounted for 58 individuals lost in conflicts since Word War II with 43 identified from that war.
+Since the beginning of this Fiscal Year in September, they have accounted for 58 individuals lost in conflicts since World War II, with 43 identified from that war.
 In addition, there were 13 accounted for from the Korean War and two from the Vietnam War – that leaves 1573 still missing in Vietnam, most of whom still have families looking for answers.
 Our four-part Mission begins with the call for accounting – those families are our families, and they deserve our support.

 Let us dedicate ourselves and our efforts and remember to keep our focus on the Mission.
 It is why we ride!